jihunhwang/jihunhwang.github.io/_posts/2024-02-01-New_Year_CTF_2024_writeup.md

 <font size="4">

 <p>
-b01lers did not play any CTF as a group over the winter break (we technically played one, but it was right before the New Year's eve and so almost no one played it) and until late January.
-I was looking for something that I can practice on my own, just as I did with UWSP CTF.
+b01lers did not play any CTF as a group over the winter break (we technically played one, but it was right before New Year's Eve, and so almost no one played it) until late January.
+I was looking for something that I could practice on my own, just as I did with UWSP CTF.
 </p>

 <p>I found this CTF in January 13th (maybe 12th?
 I don't recall).
 This apparently was a (few days less than) two-week-long event from Jan 3 to 14, and I happen to find it a day before the last day -- what a clutch.</p>

 <p>This CTF had a myriad of challenges.
 What was most interesting to me was that half of the crypto chals were on RSA.
-So, yes, my goal was to solve all RSA related chals, basically throwing a RSA party for myself.
+So, yes, my goal was to solve all RSA-related chals, basically throwing an RSA party for myself.
 Long story short, I could not solve all of them before the deadline unfortunately because I got caught up with my research work, but I managed to solve them all later.</p>

 <p>It looks like the <a href="http://ctf-spcs.mf.grsu.by/">CTF website</a> is still alive.
 The description on its <a href="https://ctftime.org/event/2218/">CTFTime page</a> says this:</p>